The Science of Sensehacking: Improve Your Health Naturally

 Specific Supplement Concerns

-• Turmeric and Green Tea Extracts – While often praised for their antioxidant properties, these supplements have been associated with liver damage in some individuals.
-A recent study estimated that over 15 million U.S. adults use supplements that might harm the liver, underscoring the importance of caution and consultation with healthcare providers.
+Turmeric and Green Tea Extracts β€” Despite their popularity, these supplements have been associated with liver damage in some individuals.
+A study estimated that over 15 million U.S. adults use supplements that might harm the liver.
 (NIH Report)

 Regulatory Oversight and Consumer Vigilance